FRex/blasha1/README.md

-Done for fun, to learn and to comapre to other implementations, look at how the compiler optimizes it or not, try optimize some parts out, etc. and to *maybe* later turn it into a single-header-file style library and use it in my other small utils like [FRex/pixelsum](https://github.com/FRex/pixelsum) and others.
+Done for fun, to learn and to comapre to other implementations, look at how the compiler optimizes it or not, try optimize some parts out, etc. and to *maybe* later use it in my other small utils like [FRex/pixelsum](https://github.com/FRex/pixelsum) and others.

 In `test.sh` there is a bit of `bash` and `sed` code to run a few different